PiotrWojniak/MS4/README.md

    + Safari - no issues
    + Edge - no issues
    + Firefox - no issue.

 </details>

 <details>
    <summary>Errors and fix</summary>
-    + No error to fix
+    1. Registration form for an account generated 500 error.
+        + Fix - error come from AUTH_PASSWORD_VALIDATORS - commited in:
 </details>

 <details>
    <summary>Bugs and Problems</summary>
-    + No bugs or issue
+    + No issue
 </details>

 # ***Testing user story***